Artwork created by VisAbility Art Lab Artists

 The Lab was created in 2015 for neurodiverse artists to make art at their own pace, gain experience in applying and preparing for exhibitions, and learn how to advocate for themselves as artists.
 Today, the program features a light-filled, street-level studio; art supplies; professional development workshops; a gallery that’s open to the public; an annual exhibition at VisArts; peer feedback; and career mentorship by artists, curators, instructors, students, and staff in our community.

-The program has grown from four to 34 participants who work independently alongside other artists with similar interests and common goals.
+The program has grown from four to more than 30 participants who work independently alongside other artists with similar interests and common goals.
 Lab artists encourage and support each other, hold their colleagues accountable, and often become friends.
 They also apply their knowledge – and increased confidence – to other professional and volunteer pursuits, including disability advocacy at the state and federal level, Special Olympics, and more.